 Are you ready to receive?

 The stimulus of showing up, here, is a fevered habit.
 Prompt: insert your abject wandering into a space consumed by right-leaning ideas of lack fortified by institutional memory.
-You may be thinking insufficient curiosities flourish in dank places or perceived stimuli explodes into slow release, but if you’re not thinking about death, or its cousin grief, are you even alive?
-Pull from intermittent signals so faint they remind you of the softness of privilege, that edge of feeling safe.
+You may be thinking insufficient curiosities flourish in dank places or perceived stimuli explodes into slow release, but if you’re not thinking about death, or its cousin grief, are you even alive right now?
+Pull from intermittent signals so faint they remind you of the softness of privilege, an edge of feeling safe.
 Remember that feeling, you’ll need it today and every day that follows you into the future.
 I agree, this practice has earned the boredom of recognition.
 Say transformative like you really mean it.
 I want to glimpse that specificity, again.
-It may be entirely possible the change we seek is not propaganda, or not in the way we’ve been told.
+It may be entirely possible the change we seek is not propaganda, or won’t be recognizable in the way we’ve been told.
 Repeat until fully integrated, until expansion is assumed.
 What if we understood our respective divergence like the quest of a glacier crawling unnoticed across outwash plains?
-In other words, your finish line will not the be same as mine.
+In other words, your finish line will not be the same as mine.
 It’s the lived experience between habit and ritual—an autobiography of coercive fragments—that reminds me, it’s time to re-read You Must Revise Your Life by William Stafford.
 “But I make the lines be the way they are by welcoming opportunities that come to me, not by having a pattern in mind.”
 Miracles demand that kind of attention.
 Come, gather with me.

 “All of our reasoning ends in surrender to feeling.” ― Blaise Pascal